-Everything You Need To Know About Laser Treatments for Skin Redness
+Everything You Need To Know About Laser Treatments for Rosy Skin

-Everything You Need To Know About Laser Treatments for Skin Redness
+Everything You Need To Know About Laser Treatments for Rosy Skin

-An estimated 5% of the global adult population are diagnosed with rosacea
+An estimated 5% of the global adult population are diagnosed with rosy skin.

-There are different types of rosacea, though many people experience symptoms of more than one type:
+There are different types of rosy skin, though many people experience symptoms of more than one type:

-• Erythematotelangiectatic rosacea - more common in women, this intermittent flushing and redness on the central parts of the face looks similar to sunburn.
-This is often the first symptom of rosacea and others may or may not develop from this.
+• Erythematotelangiectatic rosy skin - more common in women, this intermittent flushing and rosy skin on the central parts of the face looks similar to sunburn.
+This is often the first symptom of rosy skin and others may or may not develop from this.

 • Papules and pustules - small lumpy spots and cysts similar to acne that come and go or in some cases remain long-term.